Resource relationships in Managed Service for Kubernetes

 Cloud service accounts

-These accounts exist at the level of an individual folder in the cloud and can be used both by Managed Service for Kubernetes and other services.
+These accounts exist at the level of an individual folder in the cloud and can be used by Managed Service for Kubernetes as well as by other services.

 For more information, see Access management in Managed Service for Kubernetes and Service accounts.